vminotto/trees-and-graphs/README.md

-                    This project consists of datastructures in C++ developed just for the sake of learning and fun! trees-and-graphs
+                    This project consists of data structures in C++ developed just for the sake of learning and fun! trees-and-graphs
 ================